The Intrinsic Gamma-Ray Spectrum of TXS 0506+056: Intergalactic Propagation Effects: Introduction

 The high-energy (HE; $\gtrsim 1 \; \text{GeV}$) and very-high-energy (VHE; $\gtrsim 100 \; \text{GeV}$) electromagnetic component of the spectral energy distribution (SED) of AGNs is sometimes attributed to leptonic processes~\citep{dermer1992a,schlickeiser1996a,mastichiadis1997a,ghisellini1998a,boettcher2013a,diltz2014a}, involving interactions of electrons with photon and magnetic fields pervading the environment.
-The emission by these objects can also be due to hadronic processes (see e.g.~\citealt{mannheim1992a,mannheim1995a,mastichiadis1996a,halzen1997a,tavecchio2015a,cerruti2015a,khiali2016a,murase2016a,zech2017a}), where high-energy cosmic rays interact with the environment producing pions, whose decays create very energetic gamma rays and neutrinos.
+The emission by these objects can also be due to hadronic processes (see e.g.~\citealt{mannheim1992a,mannheim1995a,mastichiadis1996a,halzen1997a,cerruti2015a,tavecchio2015a,khiali2016a,murase2016a,zech2017a}), where HE cosmic rays interact with the environment producing pions, whose decays create very energetic gamma rays and neutrinos.
 Lepto-hadronic models also exist (see, e.g., \citealt{muecke2001a,cerruti2019a,rodrigues2019a}).
-They are commonly fits to the observed multi-wavelength SED based on single or multiple zones.
-A typical SED for this class of objects features two humps.
-The first one, in the X-ray band, is mostly due to synchrotron emission by relativistic electrons and positrons \emph{within} the blazar's environment.
-The high-energy peak can be explained by inverse Compton scattering of low-energy background photons by electrons, by synchrotron emission due to highly relativistic protons, or by photopion production of HE photons; see \citet{boettcher2013a} for more details.
+They are commonly fits to the observed multiwavelength SED based on single or multiple zones.
+Blazars or, more specifically, BL Lac objects, have no strong and broad lines in their optical spectrum.
+A typical SED for this class of objects features two humps, and they are usually classified by the energy of the first of these peaks \citep{Padovani:1994sh}, which is mostly due to synchrotron emission by relativistic electrons and positrons within the blazar's environment.
+A possible subdivision is given in \citet{Abdo:2009iq}, which distinguishes between (a) low synchrotron peaked (LSP) blazars, which peak in the (far) infrared band, i.e.~at peak frequencies $f_{\rm peak} \lesssim 10^{14}\,{\rm Hz}$; (b) intermediate synchrotron peaked (ISP) blazars with $10^{14}\,{\rm Hz} \lesssim f_{\rm peak} \lesssim 10^{15}\,{\rm Hz}$; and (c) high synchrotron peaked (HSP) blazars with $f_{\rm peak} \gtrsim 10^{15}\,{\rm Hz}$, such that the peak energy lies in the UV or X-ray region.
+The HE peak can be explained by inverse Compton scattering of low-energy background photons by electrons, by synchrotron emission due to highly relativistic protons, or by photopion production of HE photons; see \citet{boettcher2013a} for more details.
 Naturally, combinations of these processes are also plausible explanations.

 It is difficult to ascribe a purely hadronic/leptonic interpretation to the VHE emission by blazars based solely on gamma rays.
-For this reason, in addition to multi-wavelength observations, neutrino measurements are important, since they allow us to distinguish among the aforementioned scenarios.
+For this reason, in addition to multiwavelength observations, neutrino measurements are important, since they allow us to distinguish among the aforementioned scenarios.